brendanartley/CipherSniffer/README.md

 ## Results

 In the following figure, we show the results table from the paper.
-A complete analysis of these results is in the CipherSniffer paper.
+A complete analysis of these results can be found in the [paper](./report.pdf).

 <h1 align="center">
 <img src="./imgs/model_results.jpg" alt="Model Results" width="1000">